-IT’S BEEN ALMOST ONE HUNDRED DAYS since we began to explore ‘Abdu’l-Bahá’s journey across America.
+IT’S BEEN ALMOST ONE hundred days since we began to explore ‘Abdu’l-Bahá’s journey across America.
 On April 11, 1912 he arrived in New York, and began to engage Americans in conversation about the issues that confronted the nation, including race, religion, gender, social justice, international peace, and America’s future.
-We have been telling the story here at 239 Days In America in real time, time-shifted by exactly 100 years.
+We have been telling the story here at 239 Days In America in real time, time-shifted 100 years later.

 One thing we’ve learned over the past three months is that 1912 wasn’t all that different from 2012.
 A fiercely contested election challenged Americans to decide what kind of country they wanted to live in.
 Minorities and women fought for civil rights.
 Workers faced off against corporations.
 American soldiers landed on foreign shores, sparking debate about the nation’s role in the world.